kpsdev1/blackjack/README.md

 ### End the Game
 - If the users want to play another game they can type **Y** and the cards for another round will be dealt.
 - If the users decides they have had enough and want to leave the game they can type **N** and they will be greeted with the text **GoodBye....**.
-This text will be displayed using the pyfiglet module and with the **slant** font and in the color yellow as can be seen in the below screenshot.
+This text will be displayed using the pyfiglet module and with the **slant** font and in the colour yellow as can be seen in the below screenshot.

 ![Dealer wins](readme-docs/images/goodbye.png)